Top Scholarships to Study in Japan in 2026

 This makes Japan’s prices nearly half of the worldwide average.

-As you begin your research, it may be helpful to know that study-abroad scholarships in Japan are meant to support your education.
+As you begin your research, knowing that study-abroad scholarships in Japan are meant to support your education may be helpful.
 This also enables you to immerse yourself in Japanese culture.

 Different types of Scholarships in Japan